 - Meet Technical Standards as stated by the Occupational Therapy Assistant Program.

-- Submit a completed Program application by stated deadline.
-For more information contact Occupational Therapy Assistant Program at 956-872-3161 or 956-872-3035 or access the information online at https://nah.southtexascollege.edu/ota/.
+- Submit a completed OTA program application by the stated deadline.
+For more information contact the Occupational Therapy Assistant Program at 956-872-3216, 956-872-3041, or visit https://www.southtexascollege.edu/ota/.

 Competitive Entry Selection Process